bensheldon/good_job/README.md

 Good Job’s general behavior can also be configured via attributes directly on the `GoodJob` module:

-- **`GoodJob.configure_active_record { ... }`** Inject Active Record configuration into GoodJob's base model, for example, when using [multiple databases with ActiveRecord](https://guides.rubyonrails.org/active_record_multiple_databases.html) or when other custom configuration is necessary for the ActiveRecord model to connect to the Postgres database.
+- **`GoodJob.configure_active_record { ... }`** Inject Active Record configuration into GoodJob's base model, for example, when using [multiple databases with Active Record](https://guides.rubyonrails.org/active_record_multiple_databases.html) or when other custom configuration is necessary for the Active Record model to connect to the Postgres database.
 Example:

     ```ruby
     # config/initializers/good_job.rb